Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 After successful calibration, you are ready to proceed with the [data acquisition](#data-feature)

-**When navigating in the REFERENCE FEATURE tab while in VIEW MODE, it is not possible to initiate a new reference process.
+**When navigating in the Reference feature tab while in View mode, it is not possible to initiate a new reference process.
 This mode only permits viewing the data from the last reference process that was run.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### DATA FEATURE
+### Data feature

 After completing the [software calibration](#reference-feature), the next step is the data acquisition.
 Here is where effectively commence the imaging experiment by acquiring data from your sample (*replace the calibration phase sample with the sample that you want to analyze*).

-Follow these step to use the **DATA FEATURE**:
+Follow these step to use the **Data feature**:
-*VNavigate to the **DATA** tab placed at the upper-left side of the interface.
+*VNavigate to the **Data** tab placed at the upper-left side of the interface.
 *Navigate to the upper-right corner of the interface and set the number of frames to be captured (ex.
 20) in the "Number of frame".
 * Begin the acquisition process by clicking the start icon, located at the top right of the interface.

 The software will commence data acquisition and automatically cease upon reaching the designated number of frames.
 When the acquisition is completed you can begin the [data analysis](#data-analysis).

-**When navigating in the DATA FEATURE tab while in View mode, it is not possible to initiate a new data acquisition process.
+**When navigating in the Data feature tab while in View mode, it is not possible to initiate a new data acquisition process.
 This mode only permits viewing the data from the last data acquisition process that was run.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### DATA ANALYSIS
+### Data analysis

-After completing data acquisition (Acuisition mode), or upon loading a saved experiment (View mode) you can start analyzing the experiment records using the data visualization tools provided by FLIM STUDIO. (**Reconstructed image section [1]**, **TCSPC ISTOGRAMM [2]**, **Phasor plot and GMM (AI) [3]**)
+After completing data acquisition (Acuisition mode), or upon loading a saved experiment (View mode) you can start analyzing the experiment records using the data visualization tools provided by FLIM STUDIO. (**Reconstructed image section [1]**, **TCSPC histogramm [2]**, **Phasor plot and GMM (AI) [3]**)
 <br>
 <div align="center">
     <img src="../../assets/flim-studio/imaging-experiment-2-edited.png" alt="imaging-reconstruction-experiment-image">
 </div><br>

-#### RECONSTRUCTED IMAGE SECTION [1]
+#### Reconstructed image section [1]

 The section consists of four elements, listed from left to right: